John Farrell (baseball manager)

-John Edward Farrell (born August 4, 1962) is an American former baseball pitcher, coach, and manager in Major League Baseball (MLB).
+John Edward Farrell (born August 4, 1962) is an American former professional baseball pitcher, coach, and manager in Major League Baseball (MLB).
 During his eight-season playing career, Farrell was a member of the Cleveland Indians, California Angels, and Detroit Tigers.
 He was the pitching coach for the Boston Red Sox from 2007 to 2010, before serving as manager of the Toronto Blue Jays from 2011 to 2012.
 He returned to the Red Sox as their manager in 2013, winning the World Series with them in his first year, and led the team until 2017.
 Since 2018, he has held a scouting position with the Cincinnati Reds.

 Playing career

 Amateur

 Farrell grew up in Monmouth Beach, New Jersey, and was a star pitcher for Shore Regional High School.
 Upon graduating from high school in 1980, Farrell was drafted by the Oakland Athletics, but he did not sign.
 He played college baseball for Oklahoma State, where he had a 20–6 record for his four-year career.
 In 1982, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
 After graduating from Oklahoma State, he was drafted by the Cleveland Indians in the second round of the 1984 Draft.